Orthogonal-Research-Lab/Developmental-Incongruities-and-Heterochrony/Developmental-Incongruity-Heterochrony.md

 Each node represents a hypothetical gene or regulatory element.
 Each level consists of a transformation that produces a output at the branch tips of the tree.
 As a result, daughter genes at a single level of the binary tree are considered to be a single functional unit (_cis_) of DNA.
 By contrast, when a gene at one level turns on or off a gene at the next level, it is said to act in _trans_.
 This is because a binary division creates a new operon consisting of two genes: the mother gene activates the gene in _trans_ and the daughter genes activate each other in _cis_.
 Lateral activation (within the same level of the tree) occurring between daughter pairs also activate each other in trans.
 These overlapping structures, which result in a Triangular State Machine (TSM), not only allow us to simulate switching behaviors and nonlinear behaviors [25], but also result in emergent computational mechanisms.
 Crucially, the crossing point of two networks allows for cross-talk, which is computationally similar to signal convolution.

 In an overlapping example, the TSM maps the three types of behavior embedded in network arcs to numeric states: a state of “0” equals “off”, a state of “1” equals “on in *trans*”, and a state of “2” equals “on in *cis*”.
 Table 1 shows all possible ordinal paths and their corresponding states for an order 3 binary tree.
+Tables 2 and 3 show activity in the same tree over 10 timepoints for _trans_ and _cis_ pathways, respectively.

 __Table 1__.
 All pairwise ordinal paths (network arcs) in an order 3 binary tree.
 Ordinal path leads from source to destination.